From condoms to lubricant, here are the best ways to make your sex life more environmentally friendly.

 If the lube you’ve brought home is organic, great, but if it’s encased in several layers of plastic - the planet won’t thank you.

 If you’re not using condoms consider trying sustainably sourced coconut oil as lubricant - it’s effective, environmentally friendly and comes in an easily recyclable glass jar.
 There are eco-friendly condom safe lubes out there, such as Yes, a company making organic, sustainable water-based lubricant that’s no more expensive than what you’d grab in Boots.

 And all its packaging is recyclable.

 If you’re on the hunt for some toys to try something different between the sheets, head to your local sex stores rather than to the internet giants.

 They’re more likely to be fostering a sex positive community in the place where you live, and their products are carefully chosen just for you.
 You’ll also be able to get advice on what you’re looking for.

 Stores like Sh! in London are safe spaces that hold talks and workshops about how to have sex that everyone in the bedroom will benefit from.
 Sh! even has a section reserved only for women and mixed-sex couples to shop, so they feel safe.

 Quality not quantity

-It might seem obvious, but one click onto a website which sells vibrators and other fun things shows that this unsustainable material is like the bad kind of rash - it’s everywhere.
-Instead, hunt out toys made of glass or medical-grade silicone, and those which charge via a cable or solar power rather than batteries.
+It might seem obvious, but one click onto a website which sells vibrators and other fun things shows that this unsustainable material is like a bad kind of rash - it’s everywhere.

 Step out of the shower